 Of course, the highlight is tasting the fruits of Mercier’s labours.
 We enjoyed three glasses: the Brut, the Brut Réserve and the Brut Rosé.
 (Of course, the Réserve was my favourite, but I definitely have Champagne tastes!)

-After three glasses of Champagne for breakfast, it was definitely time for lunch.
+After three glasses of Champagne for breakfast, it was time for lunch.
 We hopped back on the bus for a quick trip to Hautvillers.
 This adorable little village was home to Dom Perignon, the monk who supposedly invented Champagne.
 (A story we learned was false, but entertaining just the same.)

 We had a lovely lunch at the Restaurant de l’Abbaye and then took a quick peek inside the church where Dom Perignon is laid to rest.
 After paying our respects, we nipped across the street for another glass of bubbly.